fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 **The success of the project is linked to the _open collaboration_ of the journal editorial boards.**

 ## Expectations ##
-Learn how to work more openly
+TU Delft OPEN Publishing is part of the open science program of the TU Delft.
+The Programme consists of seven interrelated projects: Open Education, Open Access, Open Publishing Platform, FAIR Data, FAIR Software, Open Hardware and Citizen Science
-Learning new skills to develop an open project within a complex environment and stakeholders with diverse needs and opinions.
+Learn how to work more openly and make my colleagues work more openly Learning new skills to develop an open project within a complex environment and stakeholders with diverse needs and opinions.
 Improve my communication skills: how to deliver a plan clearly to a diverse community developing my convincing skills with active listening and logics.